tsatria03/CookyCraze/docks/readme.txt

 When baking mode is on, they are delivered non-interruptively so they don't interrupt automated play.

 The singles shop.
-Buy individual stat upgrades using your coins.
+Buy individual stat upgrades using your money.
 Three stats are available: auto cookies, manual cookies, and baking speed.

 Auto cookies increases how many cookies are baked automatically per cycle.
 Manual cookies increases how many cookies you produce per bake press.